 Thus, we have a combination pain treatment, which is good for gout pain, but I want to focus on the prednisone here, so I’ll continue with the other key points.

-Prednisone over and over comes with it’s own laundry list of problems not the least is a propensity to joint destruction…the last thing a gout sufferer needs.
+Prednisone over and over comes with it’s own laundry list of problems not the least is a propensity to joint destruction?the last thing a gout sufferer needs.

 The first mention of some serious side effects to prednisone, but no details.
 I have searched for relevant evidence with little luck.
-Do you have any specific references to joint problems from prednisone?
+Do you have any specific references to joint problems with prednisone?
 We know that uric acid deposits will cause joint destruction, so if prednisone adds to this, it is a strong pointer to avoid it.

 Other contributions to the discussion cast doubt about prednisone dosage for gout, but no clear guidance.
-Also the point was made several times that prednisone dosage needs to be tapered off slowly (reduction of 5mg each week was suggested), but again, no references to acceptable medical recommendations or research.
+Also, the point was made several times that prednisone dosage needs to be tapered off slowly (reduction of 5mg each week was suggested), but again, no references to acceptable medical recommendations or research.

 So, the question remains: Is prednisone for gout a good idea, or a disaster waiting to happen?

 The consensus seems to be that 20mg per day for a week is well tolerated, but is that sufficient to control gout pain?
 If not, are combination gout remedies, comprising prednisone with other compatible pain relief the best way?